redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-1/README.md

 2. Configure DNS
 2. Configure VNC.

-For easy re-config, each stage produces a snapshot and image.
+For easy re-config, each stage produces a VM snapshot, image, and template.

 Stages 2 and 3 also produce Docker images for DNS and VNC.